KlevGG/GenerateChapters/README.md

-# Generate Chapters From Text Files
+# Generate Chapters From Text File
 Automatically generates a working chapterx.xml file from a text file that you can use within MKVToolNix and sets the chapters language to English.

 ## How To Use?